-4.3 Configuration through web browser-based proRAID Manager
+4.3 Configuration via web browser-based proRAID Manager

-The RAID subsystem can be remotely configured via R-Link port with proRAID Manager, a web browser-based application.
+The RAID Subsystem can be remotely configured via R-Link port with proRAID Manager, a web browser-based application.
 The proRAID Manager can be used to manage all available functions of the RAID controller.

-To configure the RAID subsystem from a remote machine, you need to know its IP Address.
+To configure the RAID Subsystem from a remote machine, you need to know its IP Address.
 Launch your web browser from remote machine and enter in the address bar: http://[IP-Address].

 IMPORTANT!
-The default IP address of Controller 1 R-Link Port is 192.168.1.100 and the default IP address of Controller 2 R-Link Port is 192.168.1.101 and subnet mask is 255.255.255.0.
+The default IP address of R-Link Port is 192.168.1.100, and subnet mask is 255.255.255.0.
 DHCP client function is also enabled by default.
 You can reconfigure the IP Address or disable the DHCP client function through the LCD front panel or terminal "Ethernet Configuration" menu.